yiwenwang-ms/microsoft-graph-docs/api-reference/v1.0/api/search-query.md

 ---
 title: "searchEntity: query"
 description: "Runs the query specified in the request body.
-Search results are provided in the response."
+Search results are provided in the response"
 localization_priority: Normal
 author: "nmoreau"
 ms.prod: "search"